/*

 <<set $badchoices to $badchoices + 1>>

 <<goto "Dec4_AcceptHold_Reroute">>"Two-seven Echo Romeo, I don't have sequencing to offer yet.
 HPN is at the same delay.
-You'll be in the hold at BIGGY with everyone else.
+You'll be in the hold at BIGGY with everybody else.
 EFC one-four-one-five zulu."

 <<set $badchoices to $badchoices + 1>>